Anti-Inflammatory Supplements & Common Pitfalls

 Introduction

 Dietary supplements may help answer the call to arms in battling inflammation, but one must be careful.
 Not only should one work closely with a licensed health professional, but it is also paramount to be aware of how unregulated the dietary supplement marketplace is.
 Fortunately, certifying agencies like Project Non-GMO, the USDA, and QAI help assert product quality.
-The FDA also maintains a decent list of manufacturing standards (cGMP), which can also be certified via third parties such as the NSF.
+The FDA also maintains a decent list of manufacturing standards (cGMP), which can be certified via third parties such as the NSF.

 Inflammation